DimitrisFortis/SQL-Tableau_Project_Wildfires_In_Canada/README.md

 The Dataset Source:
 https://www.kaggle.com/datasets/ulasozdemir/wildfires-in-canada-19502021

-The modified excel file used:
+The Dataset was modified for the purpose of the Part 1:

-2. CANADA_WILDFIRES_MODIFIED.xlsx
+2. CANADA_WILDFIRES_MODIFIED.csv (in .rar format)

 The final two .csv  files used: